Form an Alaska Nonprofit Corporation. Learn how to form an Alaska nonprofit corporation through this clear, step-by-step guide.

-File your Articles of Incorporation with Alaska
+Step 4: File your Articles of Incorporation with Alaska

 Your nonprofit corporation becomes official when the state approves your Articles of Incorporation.
 You can file online with an immediate turnaround.
 Filing by mail has a turnaround time of 10 to 15 business days.
 It costs $50 to file Articles of Incorporation or to request a Certificate of Authority for a non-Alaskan nonprofit.

 Your Articles of Incorporation must include:

 - The anticipated duration of the corporation, if not perpetual